albertz/binstruct/README.md

  - keys in structs are only C-strings.
 I want any possible data here.
  - already too complicated
+ - (+) It's well-known, used as main-format in MongoDB.

 Bencode:
  - too restricted, too less formats